MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Experiments

 \subsection{Downstream Tasks}

-In the following, we will give a brief overview of these tasks, their metrics and datasets.
-Please see the \cref{app:downstreamtasks} for all details.

-\textbf{Referring Expressions} To assess the proposed method's ability to capture localized properties, we evaluate it for referring expression classification.
-Given an image and a set of masks, we generate an embedding for each mask within an image and match the generated region embeddings to a set of text queries (referring expressions) encoded with the respective text encoder.
-The query mask whose localized embedding exhibits the highest cosine similarity with the text embedding is selected.
-We employ standard referring expression datasets: PhraseCut \cite{wu2020phrasecut}, RefCOCO, and RefCOCO+ \cite{kazemzadeh2014referitgame}, reporting top-1, top-5, top-10 accuracy, mean Intersection over Union (mIoU) and overall Intersection over Union (oIoU).
+We give a brief overview of the evaluated downstream tasks here.
+Please see \cref{app:downstreamtasks} for details. \textbf{Referring Expression Retrieval} To assess the proposed method's ability to capture localized properties, we first evaluate it for referring expression classification.
+Given an image and a set of masks, we generate an embedding for each mask and match the generated region embeddings to a set of text queries (referring expressions) encoded with the respective text encoder.
+The query mask whose localized embedding exhibits the highest cosine similarity with the text embedding of a referring expression is selected.
+We employ standard referring expression datasets: PhraseCut \citep{wu2020phrasecut}, RefCOCO, and RefCOCO+ \citep{kazemzadeh2014referitgame}, reporting top-1, top-5, top-10 accuracy, mean Intersection over Union (mIoU) and overall Intersection over Union (oIoU).

-\textbf{Class Retrieval} Zero-shot classification requires classifying an image by matching its visual embedding with the textual description of the classes present in the dataset.
-Here, we propose to increase the granularity by using it to \emph{classify a specific region} of the image: given a query mask of an object, classify it by matching its localized embedding to the text embeddings of the classes in the datasets.
-For this, we leverage two semantic segmentation datasets, PascalVOC \cite{everingham15} and PascalContext \cite{mottaghi_cvpr14}, and one instance segmentation dataset, MSCOCO \cite{lin2014microsoft}.
+\textbf{Class Retrieval} Zero-shot classification requires classifying an image by matching its visual embedding to the closes textual description of all classes present in the dataset.
+Here, we \emph{classify a specific region} of the image, indicated by a query mask on an object, leveraging two semantic segmentation datasets, PascalVOC \citep{everingham15} and PascalContext \citep{mottaghi_cvpr14}, and one instance segmentation dataset, MSCOCO \citep{lin2014microsoft}.
 The performance is evaluated using the top-1, top-5, and top-10 accuracy.
-Finally, we challenge the proposed method in a large-scale open-vocabulary setting.
-We utilize a subset of the OpenImagesV7 \cite{benenson2022colouring}, which offers mask annotations for a diverse array of objects across 350 unique classes.
+Finally, we evaluate the proposed method in a large-scale open-vocabulary setting on a subset of the OpenImagesV7 \citep{benenson2022colouring}, which offers mask annotations for a diverse array of objects across 350 unique classes.